 In compliance with state law, Western Reserve Hospital is providing this price list containing our most common charges for Room and Board, Emergency Department, Operating Room, Physical Therapy, Pain Medicine and other procedures.
 This publication is available upon request when visiting the hospital.

-In compliance with federal law, the information provided here is a comprehensive list of charges, effective January 1, 2019, for the thousands of inpatient and outpatient services or items provided by a hospital.
+In compliance with federal law, the information provided below are comprehensive lists of charges, effective January 1, 2019, for the thousands of inpatient and outpatient services or items provided by a hospital.

-This is not a helpful tool for patients to comparison shop between hospitals or to estimate what health care services are going to cost them out of their own pocket.
+These are not helpful tools for patients to comparison shop between hospitals or to estimate what health care services are going to cost them out of their own pocket.

 Chargemaster amounts are almost never billed to a patient or received as payment by a hospital.
 The chargemaster amounts are first billed to a commercial insurance company, Medicare, or Medicaid.
 Then, those insurers apply their contracted rates – effectively discounting the original “charges” – to the services that are billed.